neumino/neumino.github.io/movies.md

-### Dunkirk
+### Valerian and the City of a Thousand Planets
-*Released on 2017-07-19, vote average 7.5*
+*Released on 2017-07-20, vote average 6.9*

-Miraculous evacuation of Allied soldiers from Belgium, Britain, Canada, and France, who were cut off and surrounded by the German army from the beaches and harbor of Dunkirk, France, between May 26 and June 04, 1940, during Battle of France in World War II.
+In the 28th century, Valerian and Laureline are special operatives charged with keeping order throughout the human territories.
+On assignment from the Minister of Defense, the two undertake a mission to Alpha, an ever-expanding metropolis where species from across the universe have converged over centuries to share knowledge, intelligence, and cultures.
+At the center of Alpha is a mysterious dark force which threatens the peaceful existence of the City of a Thousand Planets, and Valerian and Laureline must race to identify the menace and safeguard not just Alpha, but the future of the universe.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/PC460OxDNhc?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/y0n1cdoaiZE?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>